One More Reason Customers Don't Return To Retail Stores

 Visit another store you know absolutely nothing about.

-For example, visit a sewing store if you are a guy who doesn't sew.
-If you are a woman who doesn't weld, visit a welding supply.
+For example, if you don't sew, visit a sewing store.
+If you don't weld, visit a welding supply.
 You get the idea.

 See what it feels like to be a stranger in a strange store.
 See how much they allow you in or make you uncomfortable.
 Notice how it seems they have a moat around the counter, waiting for you to come to them before they let down the bridge to talk to you, or how they approach you with a sense of openness and curiosity.